ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Assuming we fix the branching factor of the swarm hash (chunker) as :math:`n=128` and :math:`h=32` as the size of the :dfn:`SHA3 Keccak hash`.
 This gives us a chunk size of :math:`4096` bytes.

-Let us now suppose that we start splitting out inpuy document data into chunks, and after each :math:`m` chunks then add :math:`k=n-m` parity check pieces using a Reed-Solomon code so that now any :math:`m\text{-out-of-}n` chunks are sufficient to reconstruct the document.
+Let us now suppose that we start splitting out input document data into chunks, and after each :math:`m` chunks then add :math:`k=n-m` parity check pieces using a Reed-Solomon code so that now any :math:`m\text{-out-of-}n` chunks are sufficient to reconstruct the document.
 On the next level up the chunks are composed of the hashes of the :math:`m`  data chunks and the :math:`k` hashes of the parity chunks.
 Let’s take the first :math:`m` of these and add an additional :math:`k` parity chunks to those such that any :math:`m` of the resulting :math:`n` chunks are sufficient to reconstruct the origial :math:`m` chunks.
 And so on and on every level.
 In terms of